seanlane/docker-ghost-caddy/README.md

 # Description

 docker-ghost-caddy will set up a [Ghost blog](https://ghost.org/) behind a Caddy proxy on Docker Compose.
 Your blog will be secured by an SSL certificate from Let's Encrypt.
+I forked this repo from [Nate Todd's version that can be found here](https://github.com/ntodd/docker-ghost-caddy)

 # Setup